Two characters are about to fight. One charges towards the other, and suddenly...

 - The "Frog VS Magus" ending in Chrono Trigger finishes with Frog and Magus readying for battle, then the screen goes dark as swords are heard clashing in the background while the credits roll.
 Then the screen fades in to show the victor standing on top of the castle: someone with a cape.

-- In three of the endings to Shadow the Hedgehog, Shadow raises his hand up and delivers a sharp chop to Eggman's skull just after a cut to black, implying to have killed him.
+- In three of the endings, Shadow raises his hand up and delivers a sharp chop to Eggman's skull just after a cut to black, implying to have killed him.

 - It also happens during the final battle.
 After Claus is mortally wounded, the screen turns black.
 Only words appear off-screen, describing what happens in the scene.
 For when the screen returns to normal, the boy is quietly in the arms of his brother.
 Dead.